trekhleb/javascript-algorithms/src/data-structures/linked-list/README.md

 ### Examples
-Some of real live usages are liste below:
+Some of real live usages are listed below:

   - Snake Game
     You start the game with one node on the list which in thime and place is both the head and tail